ctmrbio/dockerfiles/README.md

 Use this image with SSH port forwarding to access the RStudio interface running inside the container.
 The default hosting port inside the container is `8787`.

+The tag `ctmrbio/rstudio:latest` will always refer to the most recent R/Bioconductor version.
+Version numbering of this container otherwise works like this:

+    ctmrbio/rstudio:<image_version>_R<R_version>_Bioc<Bioconductor_version>

 ## rstudio_luisa